A815 road

 The A815 is a major road in Argyll and Bute, Scotland.
-It runs for about 35.7 miles from the A83, near Cairndow, in the north, to Toward in the south.
-It passes beside three lochs, while its final stretch is along the Firth of Clyde.
+It runs for about 35.7 miles from the A83, near Cairndow, in the north, through Dunoon, to Toward in the south.
+For a short distance, from Sandbank and through Dunoon, the A815 is paralleled by the A885, which takes a more inland route compared to the A815.

+The A815 passes beside two sea lochs, Loch Fyne and the Holy Loch, and one substantial freshwater loch, Loch Eck, whilst its final stretch is along the Firth of Clyde.

 Route

+A83 junction to Sandbank

 The road begins at a T-junction with the A83, about 0.7 mi east of Ardkinglas Woodland Garden.
-The road immediately crosses the Kinglas Water and turns west and then south-west, along the eastern shores of Loch Fyne.
-Between Creggans and Strachur, at the junction with the A886, the road turns south-east at the A886, heading inland, soon following the River Cur and then Loch Eck, again on the eastern side, and turns south.
-It passes Benmore (and Benmore Botanic Garden) and Uig en route to Ardbeg, below Puck's Glen to the north.
+The road immediately crosses the Kinglas Water and turns west and then south-west, running close to the eastern shores of Loch Fyne.
+Just before reaching Strachur, at the junction with the A886, the road turns south-east, heading inland past Strachur village.